dedeazzo/NoteMasker/README.md

 # PDF Processor with OCR and Blurring

 This project is a Python-based utility for processing PDF files.
-It converts PDF pages to images, applies OCR (Optical Character Recognition) using [EasyOCR](https://github.com/JaidedAI/EasyOCR), and blurs sensitive text within bounding boxes.
-The output is a new processed PDF where sensitive information is obscured while retaining the visual layout of the original document.
+It converts PDF pages to images, applies OCR (Optical Character Recognition) using [EasyOCR](https://github.com/JaidedAI/EasyOCR), and blurs text within bounding boxes meant to redact text and leave diagrams for creating exercises from notes.

 ## Features
 - **PDF to Image Conversion**: Uses `pdf2image` to convert PDF pages into high-resolution images.